davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 Now that the code is written, we need to compile it and get it onto the board.

-Make sure that you board is connected to your computer with a USB cable.
+Make sure that your board is connected to your computer with a USB cable.
 Then ensure that your board is selected and configured in the IDE using the <kbd>Tools -> Board</kbd> and <kbd>Tools -> Port</kbd> menus.

 ![Board Selection](images/Select board.png)